ddavila0/tuda/monit/README.md

 ```
 This will print out the Docker container's name as in the example above where, in this case, the container name is `264a2079...`

-6. Attach your session to the Docker container using the container name `<container>` produced from the last step
+6. Attach your session to the Docker container using the container name `<container>` produced after the previous step
 ```console
 $ docker attach <container>
 ```